 Little Baby's Ice Cream

-Little Baby's Ice Cream is a highly functional ice cream production space that had very strict parameters as it is located in a rowhome sized commercial ground floor on historic Kensington Avenue, in the Fishtown neighborhood of Philadelphia.
+Little Baby's Ice Cream flagship store had very strict parameters for its ice cream production facility as it is located in a small commercial ground floor storefront on historic Kensington Avenue..
 We worked closely with neighborhood stakeholders and the client team to secure zoning and building permits in a timely and cost effective process.

 "We assigned Jesse what I now recognize was an impossible task, but he made it happen!
 Despite a significantly compressed timeline and constrained resources, Jesse jumped every hurdle in front of him and completed his end of our project with enthusiasm and vigor.
 His vision and expertise was critical in helping us beat the odds to get where we are today. "